Iyad87/tech-assignment/README.md

 2. *AWS Credentials:*
    Configure your AWS credentials using the AWS CLI or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
+3. *Setting Up Terraform Backend with S3* in the root directory there is a bash script to create s3 bucket and DynamoDb to  store the terraform state remoetly
 ### Execution Steps

 1. *Clone the Repository:*